Silver nitrate: Against warts

 Repeated daily application of silver nitrate can induce adequate destruction of cutaneous warts, but occasionally pigmented scars may develop.
 In a placebo-controlled study of 70 patients, silver nitrate given over nine days resulted in clearance of all warts in 43% and improvement in warts in 26% one month after treatment compared to 11% and 14%, respectively, in the placebo group.

 Safety

 As an oxidant, silver nitrate should be properly stored away from organic compounds.
 It reacts explosively with ethanol.
 Despite its common usage in extremely low concentrations to prevent gonorrhea and control nosebleeds, silver nitrate is still very toxic and corrosive.
 Brief exposure will not produce any immediate side effects other than the purple, brown or black stains on the skin, but upon constant exposure to high concentrations, side effects will be noticeable, which include burns.
 Long-term exposure may cause eye damage.
 Silver nitrate is known to be a skin and eye irritant.
 Silver nitrate has not been thoroughly investigated for potential carcinogenic effect.

-Silver nitrate is currently unregulated in water sources by the United States Environmental Protection Agency.
-However, if more than 1 gram of silver is accumulated in the body, a condition called argyria may develop.
-Argyria is a permanent cosmetic condition in which the skin and internal organs turn a blue-gray color.
-The United States Environmental Protection Agency used to have a maximum contaminant limit for silver in water until 1990, when it was determined that argyria did not impact the function of any affected organs despite the discolouration.
-Argyria is more often associated with the consumption of colloidal silver solutions rather than with silver nitrate, since it is only used at extremely low concentrations to disinfect the water.
-However, it is still important to be wary before ingesting any sort of silver-ion solution.